syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Form Fields.md

 ## Check Box

-You can add new Checkbox form field to a Word document using **AppendCheckBox** method of **WParagraph** class.
+You can add new Checkbox form field to a Word document by using **AppendCheckBox** method of **WParagraph** class.

 The following code illustrates how to add new checkbox form field.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add new section to the document
+//Adds new section to the document

 IWSection section = document.AddSection();

-//Add new paragraph to the section
+//Adds new paragraph to the section

 WParagraph paragraph = section.AddParagraph() as WParagraph;

 paragraph.AppendText("Gender\t");

-//Append new Checkbox
+//Appends new Checkbox

 WCheckBox checkbox = paragraph.AppendCheckBox();

 checkbox.Checked = false;

-//Set Checkbox size
+//Sets Checkbox size

 checkbox.CheckBoxSize = 10;

 checkbox.CalculateOnExit = true;

-//Set help text
+//Sets help text

 checkbox.Help = "Help text";